HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 ### Reduce headers

 Another feature put forward in HTTP/2 was header compression.
 HTTP/1.1 proved that there were many duplicate or repeating HTTP headers being sent over the wire.
 These headers can be particularly large when dealing with cookies.
 To reduce this overhead, HTTP/2 leverages the HPACK compression format to reduce the size of headers sent and received.
-Both client and server maintain an index of often used and previously transferred headers in a lookup table, and can refer to the index of those values in the table, rather than sending the individual values back and forth.
-This saves in the amount of bytes sent over the wire.
+Both client and server maintain an index of often used and previously transferred headers in a lookup table and can refer to the index of those values in the table, rather than sending the individual values back and forth.
+This saves in the number of bytes sent over the wire.

 {{ figure_markup(
   image="most-popular-http-response-headers.png",
-  caption="Most popular HTTP response headers.", description="Bar chart showing most popular HTTP response headers.
-Date, Content-Typoe and Server are among the most popular.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1202666187&format=interactive", sheets_gid="160135371", sql_file="response_headers_type_usage.sql",
+  caption="Most popular HTTP response headers.", description="Bar chart showing most popular HTTP response headers. `Date`, `Content-Type` and `Server` are among the most popular.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1202666187&format=interactive", sheets_gid="160135371", sql_file="response_headers_type_usage.sql",